Ngx-Workshop/seed-mfe-remote/README.md

 npm run dev:bundle
 ```

 This will build the MFE and serve the static bundle on port **4201**.
 The application’s files (including `remoteEntry.js`) will be available at `http://localhost:4201/`.
-You should see console output indicating the server is running.
-(This approach uses a static build to mimic how the MFE would be served in production.)

 > [!TIP]
 >
-> **Why not just ng serve?** <br> <sub>In this micro-frontend architecture, we need to serve the static bundle (transcompiled files) because the shell application dynamically loads the MFE’s `remoteEntry.js` at runtime.
-So, when we save the MFE code, we need to rebuild the bundle for the shell to pick up changes.
-Using the `http-server` package to serve the built files simulates how the MFE would be hosted in a real deployment.</sub>
+> **_Why not just ng serve?_** <br>In this micro-frontend architecture, we need to serve the static bundle (transcompiled files) because the shell application dynamically loads the MFE’s `remoteEntry.js` at runtime. <br> <br> So, when we save the MFE code, we need to rebuild the bundle for the shell to pick up changes.
+Using the `http-server` package to serve the built files simulates how the MFE would be hosted in a real deployment.

+\
 **3. Use the MFE Orchestrator to integrate with the shell.**

 Running the entire platform (shell + all MFEs + backend) locally is unrealistic.
 Instead, you can run this one MFE locally and connect it to the live shell running in the cloud using the Ngx-Workshop **MFE Orchestrator** admin UI.
 The Orchestrator allows you to override the remote’s URL so that _your_ shell session loads the local code.